smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 A check constraint on a table column will still allow for the insertion of NULL markers.

-The below insert does not error and allows the operation to occur.
+The insert below does not return an error and allows the operation to proceed.

 ```sql
 DROP TABLE IF EXISTS ##CheckConstraints;